SanghmitraSisodiya/120Years_Olympics_data_analysis_kaggle_powerbi/README.md

 Medal - Gold, Silver, Bronze, or NA

 ## Some Important Insights -
-The first Event of the Olympics had no participation of female athletes.
+### The first Event of the Olympics had no participation of female athletes.
-The female participation increased significantly in late 1950's and saw big increase in 1980's.
+### The female participation increased significantly in late 1950's and saw big increase in 1980's.
-The participation rate of athletes keeps increasing in Winter games.
+### The participation rate of athletes keeps increasing in Winter games.
-1916, 1940 & 1944 summer Olympic games and 1940 & 1944 winter Olympic games didn't happen.
+### 1916, 1940 & 1944 summer Olympic games and 1940 & 1944 winter Olympic games didn't happen.
-World War was the reason for this.
+### World War was the reason for this.
-Winter and Summer Games were held in the same year up until 1992.
+### Winter and Summer Games were held in the same year up until 1992.
-Summer Games have more participations than Winter Games Hpwever, the rate of participation of athletes in Summer Games have become stagnant recently.
+### Summer Games have more participations than Winter Games
+### However, the rate of participation of athletes in Summer Games have become stagnant recently.

 ### Feel free to go through the dataset and project.